The GRAGOPEAN Scholarship Trust

 The James H.G.
 Roche Memorial Scholarship (held at the Vancouver Foundation), supports one to two individuals per year with funds toward tuition and textbooks.
 The scholarship fund was generously established by the partners, family and friends of James Roche, a former director and board chair of SCI BC, who sustained a spinal cord injury in a ski related accident.
 The value of individual bursaries may vary from year to year according to the availability of funds.

 The C.W.
 Deans Memorial Scholarship and the Joseph David Hall Memorial Scholarship are both held in trust by the University of British Columbia and available to students with a spinal cord injury attending UBC.
 The C.W.
 Deans award gives preference to students beginning or continuing studies in engineering.
 First preference for both awards will be given to candidates nominated by Spinal Cord Injury BC.

-Any information not clarified in these forms can be obtained by calling 1-800-689-2477 or emailing firstname.lastname@example.org.
+Any information not clarified in these forms can be obtained by calling 1-800-689-2477 or by emailing firstname.lastname@example.org.